Rebar: Reinforcing a Matching Estimator with Predictions from High-Dimensional Covariates: A Simulation Study

 The simulation results suggest that this is, indeed, a concern---in some cases.
-Figure~\ref{fig:sim-bad} shows the results of rebar adjustment to optimal PSM using two different rebar algorithms $\algorithm$: LASSO, which depends on a linear model, and random forests (run with the \texttt{ranger} package \citealt{ranger}), which does not.
-Rebar adjustment with LASSO worsened the bias and variance of the PSM estimator, sightly for lower $R^2_{remnant}$ values and considerably for higher $R^2_{remnant}$.
-On the other hand, rebar using random forests, which achieved much lower $R^2_{remnant}$ values across the board, did little to no damage to the PSM estimator.
+Figure~\ref{fig:sim-bad} shows the results of rebar adjustment to optimal pair matching using two different rebar algorithms $\algorithm$: lasso, which depends on a linear model, and random forest, which does not.
+Rebar adjustment with lasso worsened the bias and variance of the matching estimator, slightly for lower $R^2_{\text{remnant}}$ values and considerably for higher $R^2_{\text{remnant}}$.
+On the other hand, rebar using random forests, which achieved much lower $R^2_{\text{remnant}}$ values across the board, did little to no damage to the matching estimator.
 Apparently the matching routines were unable, in general, to perfectly identify the treatable control subjects with $Pr(Z=1)=0.5$, so both the remnant and the matched set contained subjects with outcomes drawn from both outcome models.
-While the structure of the linear model allowed LASSO to maintain a close fit to the data---with unfortunate consequences for rebar---random forest's sensitivity to non-linearity led to worse model fit in the remnant, and better performance in rebar.
+By ignoring non-linearity, the lasso was able to fit the training sample more closely than random forests did; but because of their sensitivity to non-linearity, random forests extrapolated beyond the remnant more reliably than the lasso.

-In summary, rebar with a linear adjustment model somewhat worsens MSE under data generating models combining nonlinear responses with limited propensity score overlap.
-The losses are mitigated by modes of rebar adjustment that are better aligned with prevailing associations of responses and covariates, and even without mitigation they are smaller than the improvement rebar offers under less pathological scenarios.
+In summary, under data generating models combining nonlinear responses with limited propensity score overlap, rebar's performance depended on the prediction algorithm.
+Rebar adjustment via lasso increased the MSE of the matching estimator, while rebar adjustment via random forest caused little to no harm.
+It is unclear whether latent nonlinearities sufficient to undercut the lasso are to be expected in applications; proximal validation may flag some such situations.